Metal Detection

 3. The middle coil acts as the transmitter by using an electrical current to create a magnetic field.

 4. The transmitter induces a current in the other two coils, which are spaced equidistant from the middle coil.
-The out
+The outside

 Read more »